Mimecast Input

 Before proceeding, ensure that the following prerequisites are met:

-• An existing Mimecast account is required to use this input.
+• A Mimecast account is required to use this input.

 • This input requires credentials from a Mimecast API application.
 Please refer to the official Mimecast documentation for setting up an API application.

-• API user must be defined with the following permissions for the supported log types:
+• API user must be defined as a Mimecast Administrator with the following permissions for the supported log types:

 Archive Message View Logs Archive, View Logs, Read